bschalme/qbd-api/README.md

 Of course, you will need OpenSync running and a licensed copy of QuickBooks Desktop to synchronize the MySQL database with QuickBooks.

+## Design

+This is an example of a [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) (also known as Ports and Adapters Architecture).
+In contrast to a layered architecture (such as Model-View-Controller), this further enforces a separation of concerns by making it more difficult for logic to bleed across concerns.

+Having a great deal of experience with layered MVC web applications, I found it rather difficult to wrap my head around the implementation of a Hexagonal Architecture.
+But after plowing through I actually find it quite liberating.
+When you need focus on the application core (the business logic), you are freed from the details of incoming connections and outgoing database persistence.

 ## To build QBD API

 ```